Compare Rates and Save on Life Insurance

 Life insurance is a good idea if you’re the primary breadwinner for your household or support family members like parents or siblings.
 In the event of your passing, a life insurance policy can help mitigate the loss of your income.

-Life insurance may not be an option you need if you're single, you don't have children and you're in your early twenties.
+Life insurance may not be necessary if you're single, don't have children and are in your early twenties.
 Still, it's worth considering as you accumulate commitments and responsibilities throughout your young adulthood.

-In particular, you should consider getting life insurance when you go through significant life changes, like getting married or having children.
-With more people dependent on your income, there's more at risk if you can no longer provide for your family.
+In particular, you should consider getting life insurance when you make significant life changes, like getting married or having children.
+With more people dependent on your income, your family is more at risk if you can no longer provide for them.

-While having life insurance can be reassuring, it may not be worth the cost for some people.
-Life insurance may not make sense for you if you don’t have any dependents or have a low income.
+While having life insurance can be reassuring, it may not be worth the cost for some people in the following situations.

 You have no spouse or dependents